 I also like to bring mess free drawing tools, like a magnetic drawing board.

-Toys at the Rental Home
+Toys at the Rental Home or Vacation Rental with Kids

 I don’t like to bring a lot of toys when we head to a cottage or vacation rental.
 The entire point of going is to unplug as much as possible and that includes this activity mama.
 I take off my activity mom hat (well mostly) and let the kids enjoy all the amenities a cottage and vacation rental by a lake has to offer.
 But when you are with little ones you have to plan.
 If it rains and you are forced to stay indoors you will want to have a few key toys and/or activities to help keep everyone happy.